mdedetrich/monix-mdc/README.md

 ### Interopt with Future

-If you want to interopt with MDC usage within Scala `Future` you can also use the Monix `TracingScheduler` which means that you can freely use MDC both within `Task` or `Future`.
+If you are mixing usage of `Future` with `Task` (i.e. freely using MDC both within `Task` or `Future`) you also should `disableLocalContextIsolateOnRun`, here are the ways of doing his.
+Note that this requires at least Monix 3.2.0

+* You can import the `Task.defaultOptions.enableLocalContextPropagation.disableLocalContextIsolateOnRun` implicit anduse `runToFutureOpt`
+* Applying a transformation `.executeWithOptions(_.enableLocalContextPropagation.disableLocalContextIsolateOnRun)` on each Task that uses a Local
+* Setting system property `monix.environment.disableLocalContextIsolateOnRun` to 1

-You just need to make sure that you use the same `TracingScheduler` for all `Future` operations (as well as when running `runToFuture` on your `Task`)
+You also need to use the Monix `TracingScheduler`, just make sure that you use the same `TracingScheduler` for all `Future` operations
+(as well as when running `runToFuture`/`runToFutureOpt` on your `Task`)